anshumansingh/SQLNotes/08-schema-design1.md

 | 3        | 5          |
 | 4        | 5          |

+NOTE: Even Relation can have attributes like in case of storing starting date of join into a batch of a student it is nothing but we are storing the entire student past batch things so we keep that joining date as an attribute into the mapping table we created for student and batch as we have m:m relation.So in this case we always go for Mapping table to represent Relation can have attibutes irrespective of cardinality between entitees.

 We will cover case studies for the next class - applying the principles learnt.